Curtis Campher: Career

 In August 2021, Campher was named in Ireland's Twenty20 International (T20I) squad for their series against Zimbabwe.
 Campher made his T20I debut on 27 August 2021, for Ireland against Zimbabwe.
 In September 2021, Campher was named in Ireland's provisional squad for the 2021 ICC Men's T20 World Cup.
 On 18 October 2021, in Ireland's first match of the T20 World Cup, against the Netherlands, Campher became the first bowler for Ireland to take a hat-trick in T20I cricket.
 Campher also became the third bowler, after Lasith Malinga and Rashid Khan, to take four wickets in four balls in a T20I match.

+He was named in Ireland's Test squad for their tours of Bangladesh in March 2023 and Sri Lanka in April 2023.
+He was also named in the T20I and ODI squads for the tours.
+He made his Test debut for Ireland against Bangladesh, on 4 April 2023.
+On 25 April 2023, he scored his maiden century in Test cricket during the first Test against Sri Lanka, becoming the only fourth Irishman to score a century in the format.

+In May 2024, he was named in Ireland's squad for the 2024 ICC Men's T20 World Cup tournament.

+Campher signed a short-term deal to play white ball cricket for Gloucestershire in August 2024.

+On 10 July 2025, playing for Munster Reds in the Inter-Provincial T20 Trophy against the North-West Warriors, Campher became the first player to take five wickets in five balls in a men's professional match.

+In August 2025, Campher signed a short-term contract with Essex to play three matches for the club in the One-Day Cup.
+He scored 123 not out off 68 balls on his debut against Surrey.